 Interdisciplinary Teams

-As discussed throughout this book, building production systems with machine learning components requires interdisciplinary teams, combining various needed areas of expertise from multiple team members.
+As discussed throughout this book, building production systems with machine-learning components requires interdisciplinary teams, combining various needed areas of expertise from multiple team members.

 Teamwork is often difficult, though.
 Conflicts between team members with different backgrounds and roles are common and found in many projects.
 It is also challenging to determine when to involve team members with specific expertise, for example, when to bring in operators, user-interface designers, security experts, data-science experts, or lawyers.
 In this chapter, we take a closer look at the different roles involved in building production systems with machine-learning components and how to manage common conflicts that can emerge in teams, especially interdisciplinary or cross-functional ones.
-We will also discuss how DevOps and MLOps can be a template for successful collaboration that turns an “us vs them” mentality into a culture of collaboration in pursuit of joint goals.
+We will also discuss how DevOps and MLOps can be a template for successful collaboration that turns an “us-vs-them” mentality into a culture of collaboration in pursuit of joint goals.

 Scenario: Fighting Depression on Social Media

 Consider a large short-video social media platform that plans an initiative to improve mental health among its users, after mounting evidence of how social media use may foster addiction and depression among young users.
-There are many possible design interventions, such as not showing how often other posts have been liked or using natural-language analysis to detect and discourage toxic interactions – in our scenario, the team has the ambitious plan of trying to predict whether a user develops signs of depression based on their behavior, media consumption, and postings on the side.
+There are many possible design interventions, such as not showing how often other posts have been liked or using natural-language analysis to detect and discourage toxic interactions—in our scenario, the team has the ambitious plan of trying to predict whether a user develops signs of depression based on their behavior, media consumption, and postings on the side.
 To predict depression, a set of sentiment-analysis techniques will be used on video and text as a starting point, and more specialized techniques will be developed.
 In addition, the team considers several potential interventions once signs of depression are detected, including changing news feed curation algorithms to filter harmful content for these users, popping up information material about depression, designing small-group features, and even informing the parents of young users.

 This project is highly nontrivial and ambitious.
 Even though the company has many experienced managers, software engineers, and data scientists, they expect to rely heavily on external help from medical experts in clinical depression, researchers who have studied interventions for depression, and ML researchers at top universities.
 There are many challenges in depression prognosis at a technical level, but also many design challenges in how to present results, how to design interventions, and how to mitigate risks and harms from false prognoses.
 This project will likely involve dozens of people with different expertise, within a large organization and with external collaborators.

-Unicorns are not Enough
+Unicorns Are Not Enough

 Discussions of skills and teams for bringing machine learning into software products frequently talk about unicorns, those rare developers that combine all the needed expertise and experience in statistics, engineering skills, and the domain of interest (e.g., clinical depression).
 Depending on who talks about unicorns, unicorns are also expected to have business expertise, people skills, and may be expected to do all the data collection.